• 365-Day Easy Returns & Refunds

 Toilets for Australian Bathrooms

-Discover Different Types of Toilets at MyHomeware
+Discover Toilet Suite Types at MyHomeware

-By Mounting Type
+By Installation Type

 Toilet Sizing & Measurements

-Step 1 — Measure the Set-Out
+Step 1 - Identify the Trap Type and Measure the Set-Out

-Step 2 — Check Water Inlet Position
+Step 2 - Check the Water Inlet Position

 Step 3 - Measure the Projection (Depth)